aylaa2/etapa2/README.md

+## the final mark on the manual checker is 80/100 , tests 3 and 9 do not pass in vm checker

 # Music Library Management System

 This project is a command-line based application that manages a music library system.
 It allows users to interact with a virtual library, handling commands to search, play, and manage songs and playlists.